-Dr. Rodolfa was unable to review this item due to a death in his family and requested to place this item on the agenda for the next Board meeting to allow more time to review the extensive document.
+Dr. Rodolfa was unable to review this item due to family issues and requested to table this agenda for the next Board meeting to allow more time to review the extensive document.

 d) Discussion Regarding Licensing of Psychologists Practicing in Non-Mental Health Areas and the Barriers to Accruing Supervised Professional Experience